Catherine-R-He/Catherine-R-He.github.io/_pages/about.md

 I am a third-year computer science PhD student at [Vislang Lab](https://www.vislang.ai), [Rice University](https://csweb.rice.edu/), advised by [Prof. Vicente Ordóñez](http://vicenteordonez.com).
 Prior to this, I obtained a BSc degree (First Class Honours) from [City University of Hong Kong](https://www.cityu.edu.hk/), where I had the privilege of working with [Prof. Rynson W.H.
 Lau](https://www.cs.cityu.edu.hk/~rynson/) and [Prof. Antoni B. Chan](https://www.cs.cityu.edu.hk/~abchan/).

-My primary research interests lie in computer vision, with a focus on efficient algorithms under limited or multimodal supervision.
-During my PhD, I have worked on multimodal understanding and reasoning with RL, efficient generative models for images and videos, and multi-agent systems for UI navigation and automated research.
+During my PhD, I have worked on multimodal understanding and reasoning, AI agents, image and video generation, and large-scale data for SFT/RL/Evaluation in the industry.

 I am expecting to graduate in **December 2026** and am actively looking for **full-time research roles** in industry.
 Do not hesitate to reach out if you would like to chat!